GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythTrack.md

 &nbsp;

-# Birthing Eggs on Ice / Pregnancy Revealing
+### Track: Birthing Eggs on Ice / Pregnancy Revealing

-Visuals This is a man in a hospital bed giving birth
+Visuals This is a man in a hospital bed giving birth.
+Inverted gender of Pirate Mankind / Pirate *Lady* bits.

 (Repeating Track, specific time index of 12 to 13 second index, Great Seal 13 Pluribus Mason symbols)
+(Repeating Track, once you check into Hotel Finn's Hotel, The Funeral Wake iterates, the last page rivverun to the first page, repeating tracks)
 https://youtu.be/RRKJiM9Njr8?t=12

 Lyrics: "Savior of mankind" Christmas Eve Day appraoches.